Farm manager

 Employers

-Farm managers are employed by:
+Farm managers are employed by a range of organisations, including:

 - large estates